 If you are curious to see how many people are viewing your page, then I would suggest using Google Analytics.
 The service is completely free and will allow you to study your visitors and their actions while on your site.

-How To Make A Money Making Blog
+How To Make Lots Of Money Blogging

 The main reason why people fail at blogging is because they can’t keep up a consistent writing schedule.
 They’ll start off publishing three posts a week, and then go for a couple months with nothing.
 It’s important to keep going, no matter what to gain momentum and build that great portfolio of content.